IFGA26 Categories > Healthy Spaces

 What counts

-This doesn’t (on its own)
+This doesn’t include

-• Wellbeing or health programmes not connected to a place
+• Health programmes not connected to place

-If your work spans multiple areas, choose the category that best reflects what changed.
+If your work spans multiple areas, choose the category that best represents what was shaped.
+If it fits within two categories, submit each application separately as an original entry

 Examples of strong submissions

-These illustrate how children and young people have influenced outcomes — not just taken part.
+These illustrate how children and young people have shaped how places are experienced in everyday life.

 Eligibility